Toi Tū Toi Ora: Contemporary Māori Art: Concept

-The exhibition explores 70 years of Māori art through the framework of the Māori creation myth.
+The exhibition explores 70 years of Māori art through the framework of the Māori creation story.
 With artworks spanning a multitude of artistic outcomes including sculpture, painting, film, ceramics, weaving, jewelry and digital art.
 Informed by Te Ao Māori (Māori worldview), the exhibition was split into concepts to mirror the Māori creation narrative.

 The dimly lit opening room of the exhibition represented Te Kore (The Great Nothingness) and contained artworks such as Whenua Kore (2019), by Robert Jahnke, Black Painting: Orange/Blue/Indigo (1969) by Ralph Hotere and Universe (2001) by Peter Robinson.
 The next room represented Te Po (The Perpetual Night) with works such as Wai o te Marama (2004) by Maureen Lander, Ara-i-te-uru (2011) Israel Tangaroa Birch and Konae Korero #2 (2008) by Darryn George.
 Following the narrative, the next room transitioned to the story of Te Wehenga o Rānginui raua ko Papatūānuku (The Separation of Rānginui and Papatūānuku) which is represented through works such as Lisa Reihana's video installation, Ihi (2020) and Fiona Pardington's Davis Kea Wings (2015).

 Moving to Te Ao Marama (The World of Light and Life) the gallery's display works such as Robyn Kahukiwa's Hinetitama (1980) and Saffronn Te Ratana, Hemi Macgregor and Ngataihuru Taepa's group work, Tu te manu ora i te Rangi (2008).
 The next room represented Te Poropiti me te Whakapātari (Prophecy and Provocation) with artworks such as Peter Robinson's Strategic Plan, (1998) and Rachel Rakena's video work Rerehiko, (2003).
+Curator Megan Tamati-Quennel noted in Art New Zealand, ‘Although the artworks in Toi Tū Toi Ora are structured to fit into the overarching narrative of the Māori creation story, the artists and work do not labour under this framing; there is still autonomy and space for the individual artworks and artists to stand out clearly and the inherent meanings of their works are not compromised or lost.’